TheoWinterhalter/ett-to-wtt/README.md

   Γ ⊢ u ≡ v
 ```

-WTT is ITT without any notion of computation or conversion.
+WTT is ITT without any notion of computation or conversion, operations like
+β-reduction are instead handled directly with propositional equalities.

 ## Installing